Hecos-Project/Hecos/docs/user/12_modules_en.md

-# 🔌 4.
-Modular System / Modules
+# 🔌 13.
+Modular System

 Hecos is built on a **Module-Native** architecture.
 Every capability (file management, hardware, multimedia) is handled by an independent module.